Evaluating Soccer Player Movements Using the Attacker-Defender Model: Results

 \subsection{Defender Characterization}

-We also analyzed defender behavior across the four quadrants by identifying the most frequently appearing players and typical movement patterns (see Table~\ref{tab:defender_example}).
+We also characterized defender behavior across the four quadrants using the 27,457 accurately reproduced defender trajectories.
+Table~\ref{tab:defender_example} lists the most frequently appearing players in each quadrant, and Fig.~\ref{fig:defender_trj} shows typical movement patterns.
 In region D1 ($f_{\mathrm{d}} > 0,\ \beta_{\mathrm{d}} > 0$), the model generates movement toward both the defending goal and the attacker.
 We observed a pressing action in which the defender retreated toward his goal while guiding the attacker toward the sideline.
 Center forwards of defending teams were frequently observed in this region.
-In region D2 ($f_{\mathrm{d}} < 0,\ \beta_{\mathrm{d}} > 0$) the trajectories show movement away from both the opponent's goal and the attacker.
+In region D2 ($f_{\mathrm{d}} < 0,\ \beta_{\mathrm{d}} > 0$), the model generates movement away from both the defending goal and the attacker.
 This region often included defensive retreat to prevent direct dribbling toward the goal.
-In region D3 ($f_{\mathrm{d}} < 0,\ \beta_{\mathrm{d}} < 0$), the trajectories show movement away from the opponent's goal but toward the attacker.
+In region D3 ($f_{\mathrm{d}} < 0,\ \beta_{\mathrm{d}} < 0$), the model generates movement toward the defending goal and away from the attacker.
 Typical defensive behavior included dealing with dribbles coming in from the side.
-Finally, in region D4 ($f_{\mathrm{d}} > 0,\ \beta_{\mathrm{d}} < 0$), the trajectories also indicate movement away from the opponent's goal and toward the attacker.
-This region included cases where defenders challenged attackers near the penalty area, typically under high-risk situations.
-Because dribbling events in this region often result in scoring chances, it is crucial for evaluating defenders.
+Finally, in region D4 ($f_{\mathrm{d}} > 0,\ \beta_{\mathrm{d}} < 0$), the model generates movement away from the defending goal and toward the attacker.
+This region included cases where defenders challenged attackers from behind, typically under high-risk situations.
+Because actions in this region can lead to ball recovery or changes of possession, it is crucial for evaluating defenders.